GavrilS/python_sanbox/flow_control/coroutines/coroutines.md

 The send() method can only be used when a coroutine reaches the 'yield' keyword, so the first call to a coroutine after it is created should always be next() or send(None) to activate the coroutine and make it reach the 'yield' expression.
 If we use send(some_value) before a coroutine reaches the 'yield' expr. it will raise an error.

+# Syntax for handling subgenerators - yield from